• Skip to primary navigation

 Tahini sauce

-Tahini sauce and a small silver spoon
+Tahini sauce with a silver spoon

 A creamy, nutty, and delicious sauce with tahini, lemon juice, garlic, water, and salt.